nicolaimol/TDT4265-Computer-Vision-Deep-Learning/python_setup_instructions.md

 conda deactivate tdt4265
 ```

-Note that every time you want to work on the assignment, you should run `source activate tdt4265` (change to the name of your virtual env).
+Note that every time you want to work on the assignment, you should run `conda activate tdt4265` (change to the name of your virtual env).

 You may refer to [this page](https://conda.io/docs/user-guide/tasks/manage-environments.html) for more detailed instructions on managing virtual environments with Anaconda.